 Earlier, when writing to the Colossians, St. Paul had said:

 Put on then, as God’s chosen ones, holy and beloved, compassion, kindness, lowliness, meekness, and patience, forbearing one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 And above all these put on love, which binds everything together in perfect harmony.
 (Colossians 3:12-14)

 The whole point is that we should see ourselves and identify ourselves as loved by God and therefore we should see ourselves as important in God’s eyes.
 Each one of you here is specially loved by God.
-He sent His only Son to suffer and die for you.
-Therefore you are really special and really important.
+God our Father sent His only Son down from heaven to suffer and die for you.
+Therefore you are really special, really important.
 You are precious and loveable in the eyes of God.
 You should put aside how the world causes you to see yourself; put aside your self-identity and see yourself as God sees you.
 Likewise you should see others as God sees them.